a-curious-coder/rubiks-cube-solver/README.md

 - [x] Allow user to create custom cube sizes
 - [ ] Allow user to create a custom cube scramble
 - [x] Provide output of scramble/solve steps to console for the user
-- [ ] The number of steps required to solve the cube from its scrambled state - [God's number](https://www.cube20.org/#:~:text=New%20results%3A%20God's%20Number%20is,requires%20more%20than%20twenty%20moves) could be a factor used to help determine the efficiency (based on number of moves) of the solve.
+- [ ] Solve the cube from its scrambled state in 20 moves or less - [God's number](https://www.cube20.org/#:~:text=New%20results%3A%20God's%20Number%20is,requires%20more%20than%20twenty%20moves) could be a factor used to help determine the efficiency (based on number of moves) of the solve.
 God's Number is the theory that any traditional 3x3x3 Rubik's cube can be solved in 20 moves or lesss.

 ---
 <h2>Terminology and Notation</h2> <a name="notation"></a>
+<h3>Terminology</h3>
 <table align = "center">
   <tr>
     <td>Cubie</td>